mattilalab/petrov-et-al-2018/README.md

 Scripts are divided into two folders:

 1.  **tfKnown**: This folder contains scripts that were used in our study (Petrov _et al_ 2018, MANUSCRIPT) to acquire data for transcription factor (TF) binding sequences.
-We used TFs reported for H. sapiens to also screen the corresponding genomic regions of other species.
+We used TFs reported for _H. sapiens_ to also screen the corresponding genomic regions of other species.

-2.   **tfUnknown**:
+2.   **tfUnknown**: This folder contains scripts that were used in our study (Petrov _et al_ 2018, MANUSCRIPT) to predict for novel TF binding sequences.
+We used TFs predicted for _H. sapiens_ to also screen the corresponding genomic regions of other species.

 **Please note!**